Everyone needs to read this crucial

 120

-+ funky original paintings of the whole world, almost.
++ funky original paintings of the

 I'm working on it.